mongodb/mongo-rust-driver/manual/src/encryption.md

 ## Dependencies

-To get started using client-side field level encryption in your project, you will need to install [libmongocrypt](https://github.com/mongodb/libmongocrypt), which can be compiled from source or fetched from a variety of package repositories; for more information, see the libmongocrypt [README](https://github.com/mongodb/libmongocrypt/blob/master/README.md).
+To get started using client-side field level encryption in your project, you will need to install [libmongocrypt](https://github.com/mongodb/libmongocrypt), which can be fetched from a [variety of package repositories](https://www.mongodb.com/docs/manual/core/csfle/reference/libmongocrypt/#std-label-csfle-reference-libmongocrypt).
 If you install libmongocrypt in a location outside of the system library search path, the `MONGOCRYPT_LIB_DIR` environment variable will need to be set when compiling your project.

 Additionally, either `crypt_shared` or `mongocryptd` are required in order to use automatic client-side encryption.